Skip to main content

 Setting Your Daily Rate

 The logic is simple and compelling.
-If you earned $240 a day at your job, then a day where you were too injured to live your normal life should be worth at least that much.
-After all, your ability to earn a living is a measure of a typical, productive day.
-When someone’s negligence takes that away, they should, at a minimum, have to pay for what that day was worth.
+If someone earned $240 a day at their job, then a day where they were too injured to live their normal life should be worth at least that much.
+After all, earning capacity is a measure of a typical, productive day.
+When someone's negligence takes that away, they should, at a minimum, have to pay for what that day was worth.
+This principle applies across Colorado's personal injury system.
+Under C.R.S. § 13-80-101, injured parties have three years from the date of injury to file a claim.
+During that window, calculating fair compensation for lost earning capacity becomes critical.
+Colorado's modified comparative negligence rule (C.R.S. § 13-21-111) allows recovery even if an injured person is partially at fault, provided they are less than 50% responsible.
+While non-economic damages like pain and suffering are capped at $1,500,000 as of 2025, lost wages and earning capacity often represent substantial, quantifiable portions of a fair settlement.

 When the Per Diem Method Shines